-Aortic valve stenosis (AS) is the commonest valvular heart disease, and timely aortic valve replacement (AVR) is key to improve prognosis.
+Aortic valve stenosis (AS) is the most common valvular heart disease, and timely aortic valve replacement (AVR) is key to improve prognosis.
 However, the optimal timing of AVR in asymptomatic patients remains controversial.
 We will investigate the potential of T1 mapping to identify asymptomatic AS patients who will benefit from surgery.
-T1 mapping is a technique by cardiac magnetic resonance to quantify myocardial fibrosis: A driver of heart failure in AS.
+T1 mapping is a cardiac magnetic resonance technique to quantify myocardial fibrosis: A driver of heart failure in AS.

 Timing of aortic valve replacement in severe aortic valve stenosis: T1 mapping as a potential marker